Ama (given name)

 Ama is an Akan feminine given name originating from the Akan people following their day naming system, meaning "born on Saturday".
 Day names are a cultural practice of the Akan people of Ghana.
-It is practised by all the subgroups of the Akan people (i.e. Ashanti, Akuapem, Akyem, Fante) who follow traditional customs.
+It is practised by all the subgroups of the Akan people (i.e. Ashanti, Akwamu, Akuapem, Bono, Akyem, Fante) who follow traditional customs.
 People born on particular days are supposed to exhibit the characteristics or attributes and philosophy, associated with the days.
 Ama has the appellation "Nyamewa" or "Adoma" meaning creation or grace.

 Origin and meaning of Ama

 In the Akan culture, day names are known to be derived from deities.
 Ama is originated from Koyame the Akan Day name of God.
 Females born on Saturday tend to be talented, wise and problem solvers.

 Female variants of Ama

 The Akan people in Ghana have so many ways of calling or naming their female child born on Saturday.
 For instance, the Fantes call a female child born on Saturday Ewurama, Ama or Amba.